peterprescott/a1-dissertation/md/draft.md

 bordering streets,\newline and (right) natural Face-Blocks connected by nearest streets](../fig/tessellated_vs_faceblocks.png){#fig:t_vs_f}

-This is the approach taken by @MFleischmannArribas-Bel2021, who first generate tessellated 'enclosures' and then subdivide them into Voronoi cells based on building footprint polygons, a technique described by
+This is the approach taken by the Urban Grammar project of
-@MFleischmannEtAl2020.
+@MFleischmannArribas-Bel2021, which first generates tessellated 'enclosures' and then subdivides them into Voronoi cells based on building footprint polygons, as described by @MFleischmannEtAl2020.
 It was very helpful to learn from the implementation of this method, shared openly on GitHub [@LDabbishEtAl2012] in reproducible Jupyter notebooks [@TKluyverEtAl2016; @BRandlesEtAl2017; @GBoeingArribas-Bel2021].

 However, in reviewing the literature, it became apparent that while